cfgauss/r-novice-gapminder/_extras/guide.md

 <img src="../fig/rmd-08-axis-scale-1.png" title="plot of chunk axis-scale" alt="plot of chunk axis-scale" style="display: block; margin: auto;" />

-The `log10` function applied a transformation to the values of the gdpPercap column before rendering them on the plot, so that each multiple of 10 now only corresponds to an increase in 1 on the transformed scale, e.g. a GDP per capita of 1,000 is now 3 on the y axis, a value of 10,000 corresponds to 4 on the y axis and so on.
-This makes it easier to visualize the spread of data on the x-axis.
+(Point out the logarithmic scale on the x-axis.)
+The `alpha` transparency allows "additivity" of shading which wasn't possible before.

-point out that the `alpha` aesthetic is applied only to the point geom.
-Can also make transparency based on variables such as:
+The `alpha` aesthetic is applied only to `geom_point`.
+You can also make transparency based on variables:

 ~~~
 ggplot(data = gapminder, aes(x = gdpPercap, y = lifeExp)) +